FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 ## A New YouTube Experience

 If you've followed the steps indicated in this article, then you'll notice just how much you've transformed the way you consume content on the platform.
-I truly hope this guide has made your sentence mining more enjoyable and streamlined.
+I truly hope this guide has made your sentence mining smoother and more enjoyable.

 # Happy immersing!